Manage users, plans, status, and audit log from /admin/users.

 If the user's users.trial_ends_at is currently null (e.g. they signed up but never started using the product), open Edit User and set status to Trialing.
 The dialog will set trial_ends_at = NOW() + 7d and workspaces.subscription_status='trialing'.
 The user will see a fresh 7-day trial banner on next page load.

 To extend an EXISTING active trial, the dialog does not currently expose a UI affordance.
-Run a direct DB update via the Neon console:
+Run a direct DB update via our primary database console:

 UPDATE users